Kapil Tiwari

-Kapil Tiwari is an Indian folk philanthropist.
-He was awarded Padma Shri for his contribution in folk in 2020.
+Kapil Tiwari is an Indian expert on folk and tribal culture.
+He was awarded the Padma Shri for his contribution to folk art and culture in 2021.

 Early life and education

-Tiwari is from Sagar district of Madhya Pradesh.In 1979, he had done doctorate in Hindi Literature from Sagar University and went to Bhopal.
+Tiwari is from Sagar, Madhya Pradesh.
+In 1979, he earned a doctorate in Hindi Literature from Sagar University and subsequently moved to Bhopal.

 Career

-Tiwari was the former director of Adivasi Lokkala Academy and a member of Bharat Bhawan.
-He had worked for the development of folk and tribal communities.
-He has edited 39 books associated with the folk culture.
+Tiwari was the former director of Adivasi Lo Kala Academy and an executive board member of Bharat Bhavan.
+He worked for the development of folk and tribal communities.
+He has edited over 39 books associated with the folk culture.